puleos/object-hash/readme.markdown

 hash([1, 2, 2.718, 3.14159]) // => '136b9b88375971dff9f1af09d7356e3e04281951'
 ```

+## Versioning Disclaimer

+**IMPORTANT:** If you need lasting hash consistency, you should should lock `object-hash` at a specific version, because new versions (even patch versions) are likely to affect the result.
+For more info, see [this discussion](https://github.com/puleos/object-hash/issues/30).

 ## hash(value, options);
 Generate a hash from any object or type.
 Defaults to sha1 with hex encoding.
 *  `algorithm` hash algo to be used: 'sha1', 'md5'. default: sha1